xemle/home-gallery-doc/source/internals/data-structures.rst

 All user interaction (currently limited to image tagging) are stored in a event database.

-Events are stored as plain line-delimited JSON.
+Events are stored as plain newline-delimited JSON (AKA ndjson).
 This data contains only manual actions and should be treated with care.

 .. code-block::